Blackstone Brewing Company: Brewpub (1994–2016)

 On December 31, 1994, Blackstone Restaurant and Brewery opened to the public as a joint venture between Kent Taylor and Stephanie Weins.
 Weins ran the day-to-day operations of the restaurant while Taylor, a CPA, handled the finances.
 The restaurant was known for serving wood-fired pizzas, fish and chips, burgers, and other high-end pub food.
 The entrance had a lintel engraved with "Licensed to Brew Ales, Porters & Stouts".
 The flagship beers were originally homebrews developed by Taylor.
 Weins and Taylor recruited Dave Miller to be the brewmaster; he brewed in a 15 bbl Century-made brewhouse.
 Miller was a well-known brewer in St. Louis and the author of several books on homebrewing.

 Blackstone's St. Charles Porter, a brown porter named after Taylor's son, Charles, won Gold at the 1996 World Beer Cup.
 It would go on to win eight Great American Beer Festival Awards, making it one of the most awarded beers, and the most awarded Brown Porter, in the country.
 Other flagship beers included Chaser Pale, a Kölsch beer named after Weins' son Chase, and Nut Brown Ale; both of which have won multiple national awards.

-Weins died of lung cancer in February, 2014, and a non-profit organisation called "Stephanie's Fight" was founded with the sole purpose of raising money for lung cancer research.
+Weins died of lung cancer in February, 2014, and a non-profit organization called "Stephanie's Fight" was founded with the sole purpose of raising money for lung cancer research.
 Later that year, a limited release Belgian Dubbel called "Stephanie's Dubbel" was brewed, with 100% of the proceeds going to lung cancer research.
 A year and a half after Weins' death, the brewpub closed and all operations moved to the production brewery.

-Production Brewery (2011–present)
+Production brewery (2011–present)

 Taylor and Weins built a large production brewery in 2011 a mile (1.6 km) from the brewpub.
 The brewery is equipped with a state-of-the-art 30-barrel brewhouse built by ROLEC GmbH from Chieming, and a bottling line built by KRONES AG from Neutraubling, both from Germany.
 In 2015, Blackstone became the first brewery in Tennessee to install a centrifuge as part of its beer filtration system.
 The Alfa Laval Brew 250, a Swedish made centrifuge, uses centrifugal force to remove small particles from the beer.

-Several years after the production brewery opened, Miller retired as brewmaster and the assistant brewer, Josh Garrett, took over as head brewer.
+Several years after the production brewery opened, Miller retired as brewmaster.
 Chase Wilkerson (son of Stephanie Weins) now runs the daily operations of the production facility.
 Blackstone Brewing Company distributes its beers across the state of Tennessee.
 The Blackstone Taphouse, which overlooks the brewing operations, opened to the public in 2016, the day after the brewpub closed.
 The Taphouse features a permanent food truck, a converted bus known as the B-Stone Bus, which serves some of the favorites from the original brewpub.